We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Pro Medicus share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Pro Medicus's is 1.1072.
-This would suggest that Pro Medicus's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Pro Medicus's is 0.5332.
+This would suggest that Pro Medicus's shares are less volatile than average (for this exchange).

 Pro Medicus overview